Consumer Reports has no financial relationship with advertisers on this site.

 The downside?
 Because you buy Treasuries at a discount, selling a bill before it’s due means you won’t get all the yield you expected.
 “There’s more liquidity than with CDs but some potential loss,” Bronnenkant explains.

-With rates rising, using a fixed-interest vehicle like a CD is only worthwhile if you have funds you want to keep super-safe for a specific use down the road—say, tuition for the 2019 spring semester, says Olivier Cornet, managing director of JSF Financial, a Los Angeles–based wealth management firm.
+With rates rising, using a fixed-interest vehicle like a CD is only worthwhile if you have funds you want to keep super-safe for a specific use down the road—say, tuition for the 2019 fall semester, says Olivier Cornet, managing director of JSF Financial, a Los Angeles–based wealth management firm.
 “If, for instance, you know you’ll pay a tax liability in a few months, look at a CD with a maturity that matches that period, so you can squeeze in as much yield as possible,” he says.

 Typically, you don’t get the guaranteed interest if you withdraw the funds before the end of the CD period.
 Some new CD designs let you withdraw your money without a penalty, but you’ll get less in accrued interest.